-- In this unit students compare the presentation of ideas, issues and themes in texts. - They analyse arguments presented and the use of persuasive language in texts and create their own texts intended to position audiences. - Students develop their skills in creating written, spoken and multimodal texts.
+- Students compare the presentation of ideas, issues and themes in texts. - They analyse arguments presented and the use of persuasive language in texts and create their own texts intended to position audiences. - Students develop their skills in creating written, spoken and multimodal texts.

-- In this unit students read and respond to texts analytically and creatively. - They analyse arguments and the use of persuasive language in texts. - The focus of this unit is on reading and responding both orally and in writing to a range of texts. - Students analyse how the authors of texts create meaning and the different ways in which texts can be interpreted. - They develop competence in creating written texts by exploring ideas suggested by their reading within the chosen context of Encountering Conflict, and the ability to explain choices they have made as authors.
+- Students read and respond to texts analytically and creatively. - They analyse arguments and the use of persuasive language in texts. - The focus of this unit is on reading and responding both orally and in writing to a range of texts. - Students analyse how the authors of texts create meaning and the different ways in which texts can be interpreted. - They develop competence in creating written texts by exploring ideas suggested by their reading within the chosen context of Encountering Conflict, and the ability to explain choices they have made as authors.

-- In this unit students compare the presentation of ideas, issues and themes in texts. - They create an oral presentation intended to position audiences about an issue currently debated in the media.
+- Students compare the presentation of ideas, issues and themes in texts. - They create an oral presentation intended to position audiences about an issue currently debated in the media.

 Unit 1 & 2 can include an analytical response to a set text, a creative response to a set text such as a monologue, script, short story, illustrated narrative, short film or graphic text, an oral presentation intended to persuade an audience.
-An analysis of the use of argument and persuasive language in text/s. a comparative analytical response to set texts, a persuasive text that presents an argument or viewpoint and an analysis of the use of argument and persuasive not viewpoint and an analysis of the use of argument and persuasive text that presents an argument or viewpoint and an analysis of the use of argument and persuasive language in text/s.
+An analysis of the use of argument and persuasive language in text/s. a comparative analytical response to set texts, a persuasive text that presents an argument or viewpoint and an analysis of the use of argument and persuasive language in text/s.

-Unit 3 & 4 can include a analytical interpretation of a selected text in written form or a creative response to a selected text in written or oral form with a written or oral form with a explanation of creative decisions and how these demonstrate understanding of the text.
+Unit 3 & 4 can include an analytical interpretation of a selected text in written form or a creative response to a selected text in written or oral form with a written or oral form with an explanation of creative decisions and how these demonstrate understanding of the text.
 A demonstration of understanding of two to three texts that present a point of view on an issue through: short-answer responses and note form summaries.
 An analysis and comparison of argument and the use of persuasive language in the same two to three texts, in written form.
-Comprehension of a spoken text through; short-answer responses And note-form summaries.
+Comprehension of a spoken text through; short-answer responses and note-form summaries.
 A detailed comparison in written form of how two selected texts present ideas, issues and themes.
 A point of view presented in oral form using sound argument and persuasive language.
 A written statement of intention to accompany the student's own oral presentation, articulating the intention of decisions made in the planning process, and how these demonstrate understanding of argument and persuasive language.